 - Full discussion of each item by the full body leads to better understanding of the issues by the full membership.
 Discussion blends policy and programming topics since policy decisions affect how funding is allocated and the allocation of funds can be considered a policy issue. - Less travel time for half of the TAB members, support staff and presenters.
+Potentially less staff time is needed preparing for meetings and attending meetings.
 Also less meeting preparation time for support staff.
 Attend one meeting per month instead of two.